JetBrains/intellij-platform-plugin-template/README.md

 [gradle-intellij-plugin][gh:gradle-intellij-plugin] installed.
 The gradle-intellij-plugin provides tasks to run the IDE with your plugin and to publish your plugin to the Marketplace Repository.

-IntelliJ Platform Plugin Template project provides already preconfigured Gradle configuration, however feel free to follow the [Using Gradle][docs:using-gradle] articles for better understanding and customisation of your build.
+IntelliJ Platform Plugin Template project provides already preconfigured Gradle configuration - feel free to follow the [Using Gradle][docs:using-gradle] articles for better understanding and customisation of your build.

 The most significant parts of the current configuration are:
-- Configuration written with [Gradle Kotlin DSL][gradle-kotlin-dsl]
+- Configuration is written with [Gradle Kotlin DSL][gradle-kotlin-dsl]
-- Kotlin support with possibility to write Java code
+- Kotlin support with a possibility to write Java code
 - Integration with [gradle-changelog-plugin][gh:gradle-changelog-plugin] for the automated patching of the change notes and description consumed from `CHANGELOG.md` and `README.md` files
-- Integration with [gradle-intellij-plugin][gh:gradle-intellij-plugin] for the better development impressions
+- Integration with [gradle-intellij-plugin][gh:gradle-intellij-plugin] for better development impressions
 - Code linting with [detekt][detekt]
-- [Plugin publishing][docs:publishing] using token
+- [Plugin publishing][docs:publishing] using the token

-Project specific configuration file - [gradle.properties][file:gradle.properties] - contains:
+Project-specific configuration file - [gradle.properties][file:gradle.properties] - contains:

 ```properties
 pluginGroup = org.jetbrains.plugins.template